How to Get into the Harvard MBA Program (Ultimate Guide)

 Important Tip: Leadership Is About Others

 That part, how you invest in others, trips a lot of people up, especially younger candidates still focused on proving themselves.
-Here’s the thing: leadership, by definition, is about others.
+Here’s the most important thing you need to keep in mind: leadership, by definition, is about others.
 It’s not just what you’ve accomplished.
-It’s how your presence made the team better, how you made space for someone else’s growth, how you helped move something forward that was bigger than your own goals.
+It’s how your presence made the team better, how you build the conditions for someone else’s growth, how you helped move something forward that was bigger than your own goals.

 Self-actualization is about becoming your best self.
 Self-transcendence is about using that self to serve, elevate, and build with others.
 And even if you're early in your journey, there are moments that hint at this shift: mentoring a new colleague, stepping up to support someone in a tough moment, helping your team regroup after a failure.